maesoser/route_lookup/readme.md

 ## Description of the implemented algorithm.

-####This code is based on two main lists:
+The code is based on two main lists:

 - **mtable:** Stores 2^24 interfaces each of them is sixteen bits long.
 The index of this table is made from the 24 MSB of and Ip Address.
-For example:
+For instance, an entry like this:

 		IP = 10.10.5.3 -> IF = 3

-In the table could be :
+In the table would be stored like:

 		mtable[657925] = 3

-If the first bit of the interface is 1, then the interfca field is an index for a secondary table, which stores the special directions that are specified in the least significant bits.
+If the first bit on the interface field is 1, it means it represents an index to a secondary table (`stable`) which stores the special networks (with higher masks) that are specified in the least significant bits.
+If not, it is just the interface ID.

 - **stable:** Stores the networks whose netmask is higher than 24.